GoogleCloudPlatform/cloud-foundation-fabric/modules/cloud-config-container/envoy-traffic-director/README.md

 The generated cloud config is rendered in the `cloud_config` output, and is meant to be used in instances or instance templates via the `user-data` metadata.

-This module depends on the [`cos-generic-metadata` module](../cos-generic-metadata) being the parent folder.
+This module depends on the [`cos-generic-metadata` module](../cos-generic-metadata) being in the parent folder.
 If you change its location be sure to adjust the `source` attribute in `main.tf`.

 ## Examples